clhenrick/web_101_lessons/day_03/web_day_03_CSS.md

 */
 ```

+### types of CSS selectors
+There are 4 types of selectors in CSS

+- element
+- class
+- id
+- position in document

+### common CSS properties
+There are many types of properties in CSS, we will start with a few common ones.

+- `color` sets the font color
+- `background-color` sets the background color
+- `font-family` indicates the font we would like to use
+- `font-size`
+- `font-weight`
+- ``

+### combining selectors

 Selectors can be __combined__ to create __*compound selectors*__:

-* we use a space to create nested selectors
+* we use a space to create nested selectors (position in document)
   * `.product p #sale-item { ... }`
 * we use no space to combine selectors
   * `.product p#sale-item { ... }`